krzosa/Sublime_RemedyBG/README.md

 ```
 ### Setting up Microsoft compiler enviroment with vcvarsall.bat

 If you are developing using remedybg it seems pretty obvious that you would want access to the Microsoft compiler so additionally the package is shipping with the ```setup_vsvars.py```.
-You can find it in the ```other``` folder.
-It sets up the vcvarsall paths for you, it was created by one of the sublime developers, I found it on Stack Overflow.
-You need to:

-* Copy it into your User folder ```copy "%appdata%\Sublime Text\Packages\Sublime_RemedyBG\other\setup_vsvars.py" "%appdata%\Sublime Text\Packages\User\setup_vsvars.py"```
-* Add to your sublime settings the path to vcvarsall, like this:
+You need to update the path to your vcvarsall inside ```Remedy.sublime-settings``` or your global ```Preferences.sublime-settings```.
+THIS ONLY WORKS FOR REMEDY_BUILD!!!
+If you want to setup vcvarsall for the builtin ```build``` command, copy setup_vsvars.py to your ```User``` folder.
+You will have 2 copies one in remedy folder and the other in user folder.
+You need 2 copies because it seems that sublime heavily sandboxes packages from eachother so this package cannot influence the global enviroment.
+If anyone has any ideas how to make it global I would be happy to hear them.

+Update these settings: (you can put them into global settings ```Preferences.sublime-settings``` or ```Remedy.sublime-settings```)
 ```
 "vc_vars_cmd": "C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC\Auxiliary\Build\vcvarsall.bat",
 "vc_vars_arch": "amd64",